-For the past two years, I’ve had a CSA subscription – where you get a box of fresh produce from a local farm.
+In the past, I’ve had a CSA subscription – where you get a box of fresh produce from a local farm.

 Everything was either certified organic or grown using the same guidelines, and it was a great way to balance feeding my family quality produce with a small budget.

-Now that we’re in Georgia, I’m having to re-establish my routines and learn how to find quality food where I live.
-Included in this quest, is shopping the farmers markets.
+Now that we’re in Georgia, I’ve had to re-establish my routines and learn how to find quality food where I live.
+Included in this quest, is shopping at the farmers markets.